sougata-github/react-advanced/design-patterns/readme.md

 The Compound Component Design Pattern allows for creating more flexible, resuable, and easy-to-combine components.
 It involves splitting a complex component into smaller, individual subcomponents that can be used together but maintain some degree of internal control over their behaviour.

 This pattern is useful when you want to create a component that has multiple subcomponents, but you want to maintain the ability to customise or control the behaviour of each subcomponent from the parent or container.

+### Slots

+Slots design pattern allows a component to accept dynamic content from its parent, and place that content into specific areas or sections of the component.
+Slots are not a formal or native concept like some other patterns in React.js.

+- Default Slots

+  Default slot is known as children property.

+- Named Slots

+  Named slots/props are simply properties that we pass to a component, each with a specific, descriptive name.

+- Compound Slots

+  The slots pattern can be applied to compound component by defining "named slots" (using props) and allowing child components to customise specific areas of a compound component.

+- Slots With Context

+  Slots with Context Api.